ResearchAdvancingFuzzing/raf/docs/RUN.md

 ./run
 ```
 ## Running RAF:
 After all the docker images are built, we are ready to deploy objects into the cluster.
-Start with the following to add the objects that will initialize the cluster environment.
+Start with the following to add the objects that will _initialize the cluster environment_ and _start up the knowledge base grpc server_.
 ```
 kubectl apply -f config_init.yaml
 ```